-Continuum Estate was founded in 2005 and is located on Pritchard Hill in the Vaca Mountains, the range that forms the Eastern boundary above Napa Valley.
-This location was purchased in midsummer 2008 and two existing vineyard properties were combined into one large property (Versant – former architect Richard Martin and Cloudview – Leighton Taylor, a former marine biologist, both of whom we met with to review their respective brands before the Mondavi’s purchased this land).
+Continuum Estate was founded in 2005 and is located on Pritchard Hill in the Vaca mountains, the range that forms the eastern boundary above Napa Valley.
+This location was purchased in midsummer 2008 and two existing vineyard properties were combined into one large property.
+These included Versant founded by former architect Richard Martin and Cloudview, founded by Leighton Taylor, a former marine biologist, both of whom we met with separately to review their respective brands before the Mondavi’s purchased this land.
 The winery was designed by Backen, Gillam, & Kroeger Architects and opened in time for the 2013 harvest.
-What might be the smallest “cave” in all of the Napa Valley is drilled a few feet in next to their tank room.
+This architectural firm has designed a number of premium wineries in Napa Valley including Harlan Estate, Futo Estate and Ovid Estate.
+What might be the smallest and shortest “cave portal” in all of Napa Valley is drilled a few feet in next to their tank room.
+Future plans call for tunneling a cave much further into the hillside.

 The winery is about 3 miles in from Sage Canyon Road, on a windy narrow steep road about 25-30 minutes from the town of St. Helena.
-If one stands behind Robert Mondavi Winery and looks in a straight line through the Mondavi winery tower through the crown of Opus One, you can see the Continuum property far in the distance.
+If one stands behind Robert Mondavi Winery and looks in a straight line through the Mondavi winery tower through the crown of Opus One, one can see the Continuum property far in the distance.
+Binoculars would help in this regard.

-While not an officially recognized sub appellation of Napa (due to Chappellet Winery owning the trademark to Pritchard Hill) this area has long produced excellent wine.
-In fact, vines have been planted in the vicinity of Pritchard Hill since the late 1880’s by Italian American vintners.
-Two of Napa’s typically 7 recognized cult wineries are here: Bryant Family and Colgin.
-Other nearby premium wineries include Chappellet, Gandona, Ovid and David Arthur.
-This neighborhood is obviously in high demand.
-As one local vintner told us, “These vineyards are Oakville with altitude”!
+While not an officially recognized sub appellation of Napa Valley, due to Chappellet Winery owning the trademark to Pritchard Hill, this area has long produced excellent wine.
+In fact, vines have been planted in the vicinity of Pritchard Hill since the late 1880s by Italian American vintners.
+Two of Napa Valley’s typically 7 recognized cult wineries are here: Bryant Family and Colgin.
+Other nearby premium wineries include BRION Estate, Gandona, Ovid and David Arthur.
+From a grape growing perspective, this neighborhood is in high demand.
+As one local vintner told us, “these vineyards are Oakville with altitude”.

-There are a few select locations above Napa Valley that provide some of the best overlooks and views and this is one of them.
-Long Road and some of the private ridge top roads on and around Pritchard Hill certainly qualify in this regard.
-This is all hillside land – Continuum owns 172 total acres of which approximately 62 acres are currently planted to several red varieties including Cabernet Franc, Cabernet Sauvignon, Merlot and Petit Verdot.
-All their vineyards are planted between an elevation of between about 1300 and 1600 feet.
+A limited number of coveted locations above Napa Valley provide some of the best overlooks and views; this is one of them.
+Long Road (named after the family who purchased property here in the 1960s) and some of the private ridge top roads on and around Pritchard Hill certainly qualify in this regard.
+This is all hillside land; Continuum owns 172 total acres of which approximately 62 acres are currently planted to several red varieties including Cabernet Franc, Cabernet Sauvignon, Merlot and Petit Verdot categorized within 45 separate and distinctive vineyard blocks.
+All their vineyards grow at an elevation of between approximately 1300 and 1600 feet.

-Robert’s Grove is a collection of 100-year-old olive trees planted directly outside of the winery (standing as a tribute to Robert Mondavi).
-These trees were 100 years old when they were planted on site in 1913 – exactly 100 years after Robert Mondavi was born (and the same year the finishing touches were put on the winery).
-A bust in Robert’s likeness stands at one end of this grove (originally this was on display at Robert Mondavi Winery).
+Robert’s Grove is a collection of 100-year-old olive trees planted directly outside of the winery as a tribute to Robert Mondavi.
+These trees were 100 years old when they were planted on site in 1913 – exactly 100 years after Robert Mondavi was born and the same year the finishing touches were put on the winery.
+A bust in Robert’s likeness stands at one end of this grove which was originally on display at Robert Mondavi Winery.

-And the property is planted to over 550 olive trees – each year they hand harvest these and press them locally.
-Guests can sample this olive oil during tasting – they don’t make a lot of olive oil, so it is sold via their mailing list to current customers.
+The property is planted to over 550 olive trees (6 varieties); each year they hand harvest these and press them locally.
+Guests will be able to sample this olive oil during tastings.
+They don’t make much olive oil, so it is sold via their mailing list to current customers.

 Continuum is a partnership between Tim Mondavi, his sister Marcia, and originally with Margrit Mondavi (died in 2016).
 The late Robert Mondavi was also a founding partner.
-The Mondavi family first immigrated to the United States in 1906, coming west to California in the early 1920’s.
-They are part of the rich viticulture history in the Napa Valley and today are one of Napa’s most well-respected winemaking families.
+The Mondavi family first immigrated to the United States in 1906 from Sassoferrato in the Ancona province of central Italy, moving west to California in the early 1920s.
+They are part of the rich viticulture history in Napa Valley and are one of Napa’s most well-respected winemaking families.
+For more details about their contributions to Napa Valley see our in depth notes on this site for Robert Mondavi Winery and Charles Krug.

-Continuum is a tribute to their family heritage and builds upon the decades of experience they have accumulated in the California and International wine industry.
-They have no plans to become a large winery rather concentrating their efforts on a single vintage of small production hand crafted premium wine.
-Tim Mondavi was winemaker for Robert Mondavi’s premium wine program from 1974 until 2004 and was also involved in the wine making for Opus One, is the winemaker for Continuum.
+Continuum is a tribute to their family heritage and builds upon the decades of experience they have accumulated in California and internationally.
+They have no plans to become a large winery, rather their efforts are focused on crafting a single limited production red wine each year.

-During our first visit to the estate, we sat down with Carissa Mondavi, Robert’s granddaughter (Tim’s daughter).
-She is actively involved in the day-to-day operations with Continuum, often traveling to sell the wine as well as working on some of the marketing efforts.
+During our first visit to the estate, we sat down with Carissa Mondavi, Robert’s granddaughter and Tim’s daughter.
+She is actively involved in the day-to-day operations with Continuum, often traveling to sell the wine as well as working on some of their marketing efforts.
+All of her siblings have been involved with Continuum at some point during its history.
+Presently, Dante (Raen wines) and Chiara work for the business.
+Two other siblings are not directly involved including Dominic, a graphic artist and designer and Carlo, an innovator who is co-founder of Monarch Tractor – an autonomous and electric tractor company.

 Wines

-Years of history and experience with producing high end wines as well as using premium vineyard sources ensure that this is not your typical first release!
-This wine already sets the standard quite high for their future vintages.
+Years of history and experience with producing premium wines from exceptional vineyard sources ensured the 2005 Continuum was not a typical first release.
+This wine sets the standard quite high for their future vintages.
 As Tim says, “winemaking is the art of bringing the vine to the land, the fruit to the vine, the winemaking to the fruit and ultimately the wine to the table”.
-The Mondavi’s recognize that great wine stays great throughout its life and balance and longevity are the early hallmarks of the Continuum wines.
+The Mondavi’s recognize that great wine stays great throughout its life and balance and longevity are always the hallmarks of the Continuum wines, regardless of their age.

-A second label called Novicium typically sees a large percentage of Cabernet Franc in its blend.
+A second label called Novicium (Latin for new or fresh) typically sees a large percentage of Cabernet Franc in its blend and is produced from grapes from the younger vines.
 It features an image of bud break on the label.
 This wine is generally not promoted; however, a current release is always available for tasting at the winery.
+The inaugural vintage of Novicium was in 2010.

-Note the beautiful label; it was designed by Chiara Mondavi as a shadow drawing.
-At the time, she modeled this artwork after a 25-year-old Cabernet Franc vine from Oakville (that her father had planted).
+The beautiful label was designed by Chiara Mondavi as a shadow drawing.
+At the time, she modeled this artwork after a 25-year-old Cabernet Franc vine from Oakville that her father had planted.
 This painting is called “light of the vine” with the light representing the vine’s energy.
-If one looks carefully on the original print (hanging in their hospitality center) one sees a portion of the vine on the left side which is far less defined, than the rest of the vine.
+If one looks carefully on the original print hanging in their hospitality center one sees a portion of the vine on the left side which is far less defined than the rest of the vine.
 It was a windy day while Chiara was creating the artwork and this less defined area represents leaves on the vine blowing in the breeze.

 Hospitality

 The property quickly elicits words like wow and gorgeous when first time visitors arrive.
-Their offices and hospitality are housed in Richard Martin’s old home (dating from when Versant Vineyards was located here) – although his pool has since been covered over.
+Their offices and hospitality are housed in Richard Martin’s old home dating from when Versant Vineyards was located here.
+The pool has since been filled in.
 A visit is educational, relaxing and enjoyable.

 Tastings are private for your party.
 Allow up to two hours.
 Expect to want to linger.